top of page

 • If they are not so far away, and you can do something to vent it out (without landing in jail, or making a sorry spectacle of yourself) do it.
 Do it, tear the pages and close the story.

-Now, determine cause and effect of each incident, and see where your responsibility lies.
+Now, determine the cause and effect of each incident and see where your responsibility lies.

 EMOTIONS AND EGO